isc-psulin/pyiris-iceberg/README.md

 # TODO
  1. Features
+    1. Add commands for creating all required schemas: Catalog, admin and iceberg tables.
-    1. Add the option to use predefined schemas for IRIS src, pandas, and arrow
+    2. Add the option to use predefined schemas for IRIS src, pandas, and arrow
+    3. List all other required functions to expose: List namespaces, etc...
-    2. Validate table data: Validate data in iceberg table against data in IRIS table
+    4. Validate table data: Validate data in iceberg table against data in IRIS table
           1. Takes any valid SQL conditions and compares each record in the SRC table against the iceberg table
           2. Returns a list of records that do not match
-    3. Add multiprocessing
+    5. Add multiprocessing
  2. Refactoring
-    1. Extract the Database session as a separate class
-    2. Remove loging instantiation from IRIS class
+    1. Extract the Database session as a separate class and seperate from IRIS class
+    2. Move intTests to app.py
  3. Testing
     1. Test all datatype mapping - Create an IRIS class with every possible datatype